samboy/rg32hash/README.md

 rg.class.php is identical to rg32.class.php, but is written in a manner which makes it a little easier to experiement with RadioGatún variants.

+# rg32.py RadioGatún[32] in Python

+rg32.py is a Python implementation I wrote of RadioGatún[32] back in 2012.